Ten0TenZero Project

-The Ten0TenZero Project is a ten‑week challenge built to take a true 0.0 runner—better yet, a non‑runner—from the couch to completing a 10k.
+The Ten0TenZero Project is a ten‑week challenge built to take a true 0.0 runner, better yet, a non‑runner from the couch to completing a 10k (6.2 miles).
 It’s a progressive, intentional path that begins with a single minute of easy running and builds, step by step, until you finish a full 10k.

-Most of the biggest runs in my life didn’t happen at organized events.
+Most of the biggest runs of my life didn't happen in organized events.

-The real trophy in this challenge is the discipline you build and the trust you develop in yourself.
-That’s the win that actually matters.
+The true achievement in this endeavor is the discipline you cultivate and the confidence you foster in yourself.
+That is the genuine success that holds significance.

 This is a solo-first challenge.
 That means your are in control.
 You can start anytime.